-Kind of interesting summary of what the federal government considers to be best practices in the use of theories of change and logic models
+Kind of interesting summary of what the federal government considers to be best practices in the use of theories of change and logic models.

-Week 5, Feb 6: Evaluation questions and indicators.
-Could we get into eval frameworks here?
+Week 5, Feb 11: Evaluation questions, indicators and evaluation frameworks

-Merton, D. & Williams, A. (2019).
+Mertens, D. & Williams, A. (2019).
 Ch.
 8: Evaluation Purposes, Types and Questions.
 In Program Evaluation Theory and Practice (2nd Ed.).
 New York: the Guilford Press. (pp. 245-286).